the-sphynx/openwrt/README.md

    cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

    a.
-It will send the ooutput of the make command to nohup.out if you want to `tail nohup.out` for status.
+It will send the output of the make command to nohup.out if you want to `tail nohup.out` for status.

 7. Hit `CTRL+z` in order to run the make job in the background.